-Adding quality content to your website on a regular basis is an excellent SEO tactic.
-Google sees that your website is active because new pieces of information are added.
-On top of that, you increase the volume of your content.
-If your keyword strategy has been crafted properly and your content is nicely optimized for the right keywords, adding content will increase your findability.
-But how to choose the perfect focus keyword?
-Especially when you’re blogging and focussing on long tail keywords, it can be quite hard to decide which keywords to optimize for.
-In our view, there are at least three things you should do before writing an amazing (high quality) text.
+Regularly adding quality content to your website in a blog is a very good SEO strategy.
+Google sees that your website is active because new information is added and you increase the volume of your content.
+If you have crafted your keyword strategy properly and your content is nicely optimized for the right keywords, adding content will increase your findability.
+But how do you choose the perfect focus keyword?
+Especially when you’re blogging and focusing on long tail keywords, it can be difficult to decide which keywords to optimize for.
+In our view, there are at least three things you should do before writing an amazing (high quality) blog post.

 What is the focus keyword?

-The focus keyword is the keyword that you want your page to rank for, so when people search for that keyword, they’ll find you.
-In Yoast SEO it has its own input field.
+The focus keyword is the search term that you most want your page to rank for, so when people search for that keyword or phrase, they should find you.
+Yoast SEO it has its own input field for this.
 The plugin evaluates the page’s content and provides feedback on how to improve the content for that focus keyword.

 Choose a focus keyword that is used to search